google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 </figure>

-Some foundries present their different optical sizes with names such as text (or caption), deck, headline, and display — although it’s worth remembering that such finite distinctions are blurred when using variable fonts.
-A variable font with an optical size axis can offer a smooth range of choices all the way from text to display.
+Some foundries present their different optical sizes with names such as text (or caption), deck, headline, and display—although it’s worth remembering that such finite distinctions are blurred when using [variable fonts](/glossary/variable_fonts).
+A variable font with an [optical size axis](/glossary/optical_size_axis) can offer a smooth range of choices all the way from text to display.

 Read more in our article [“Choosing typefaces that have optical sizes”](/lesson/choosing_typefaces_that_have_optical_sizes)

 ## 3. The font files are reliable

-Having made a sensible (or adventurous!) typeface choice based on everything above, it’s important to ensure that all of those features are available in the font files we’ll be using — and ensure that all features are consistent across the font family.
+Having made a sensible (or adventurous!) typeface choice based on everything above, it’s important to ensure that all of those features are available in the font files we’ll be using—and ensure that all features are consistent across the font family.

-### All of the design features checked above are actually included in the font files being used.
+### All of the design features checked above are actually included in the font files being used

 Even if we know that these features exist, the particular font file we’re using might not necessarily include the glyphs we need.